ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/research.md

 This is joint work with my PhD students Alberto Caron and Ilina Yozova as well as collaborators Gianluca Baio and Richard Hahn.

+* A. Caron, G. Baio and I. Manolopoulou, [Sparse Bayesian Causal Forests for Heterogeneous Treatment Effect Estimation.](https://arxiv.org/abs/2102.06573)
+* A. Caron, G. Baio and I. Manolopoulou, [Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review](https://arxiv.org/abs/2009.06472)

 ## Interpretability and coherence of topic models

 Topic models (and mixture models in general) are powerful tools in non-parametric estimation.
 However, quantities such as posterior mean and uncertainty are generally not interpretable for mixture models, because of their inherent label uncertainty.
 I am interested in producing meaningful summaries of posterior distributions over mixture models, and using these to construct further model pieces.

-This is joint work with my former PhD student Mariflor Vega and collaborators Mirco Musolesi, Rosie Prior and Jason O'Sullivan.
+This is joint work with my former PhD student Mariflor Vega-Carrasco and collaborators Mirco Musolesi, Rosie Prior and Jason O'Sullivan.

+* M. Vega-Carrasco, J. O'Sullivan, R. Prior, I. Manolopoulou and M. Musolesi, [Modelling Grocery Retail Topic Distributions: Evaluation, Interpretability and Stability.](https://arxiv.org/abs/2005.10125).
+* M. Vega-Carrasco, M. Musolesi, J. O'Sullivan, R. Prior and I. Manolopoulou, Regional Topics in British Grocery Retail Transactions (submitted).

 ## Bayesian modelling in partially identified models